FaizanDhankwala/Crea8folio/README.md

 ---

 ### Building the Drag-and-Drop Editor
-The most challenging yet rewarding part of the project was building the drag-and-drop editor.
+-The most challenging yet rewarding part of the project was building the drag-and-drop editor.
 To achieve this, I utilized **Grape.js**, a powerful open-source library for creating web builders.
 ![image](https://github.com/user-attachments/assets/89d507d1-ff17-4716-a6d8-9a9e41798d97)

-The thing is that I started with Reka.JS, but soon realized that it does not support JavaScript functionality and I could not make elements reactive.
+-The thing is that I started with Reka.JS, but soon realized that it does not support JavaScript functionality and I could not make elements reactive.
 Unfortunetly I realized this halfway in building Crea8Folio.
 ![image](https://github.com/user-attachments/assets/3abe3326-57c9-4abd-98d2-612e87bbad31)